w3f/polkadot-wiki/docs/learn/learn-guides-transfers.md

 Even if the transfer fails due to a keep-alive check, the transaction fee will be deducted from the sending account if you attempt to transfer.

-### Vested Transfers with the Polkadot-JS UI
+### Vested Transfers with the Polkadot Developer Interface

-You can watch [**this video tutorial**](https://youtu.be/JVlwTQBwNGc) to understand how to do vested transfers using the Polkadot-JS UI, including linear and cliff vesting.
+You can watch [**this video tutorial**](https://youtu.be/JVlwTQBwNGc) to understand how to do vested transfers using the Polkadot Developer Interface, including linear and cliff vesting.
 Note the tutorial uses the Westend Testnet, but the same applies to Polkadot and Kusama.

 There are two ways that vesting schedules can be created.